siarheidudko/download-file/README.md

-This is the file jumping function for nodejs.
+This is the download file function for nodejs.
 The original module is available in npm (by montanaflynn): https://www.npmjs.com/package/download-file

 Regarding the original module, the bug was fixed: